Sterling falls to weakest since early 2021 against euro

 Graphic: Trade-weighted sterling since Brexit vote http://tmsnrt.rs/2hwV9Hv

-A broad pullback in the dollar meant there was some respite for a battered pound, which rallied 1% to $1.17 -- its highest in almost two weeks and up from a 37-year low hit last week at $1.1407 GBP=D3.
+A broad pullback in the dollar meant there was some respite for a battered pound, which rallied over 1% to $1.1705 -- its highest in almost two weeks and up from a 37-year low hit last week at $1.1407 GBP=D3.

-But against the euro, sterling weakened further in a move analysts largely attributed to strength in the European single currency following hawkish commentary from the European Central Bank over the weekend.
+Sterling also managed to claw back some ground against the euro, having fallen to its lowest levels since early 2021 at around 87.215 pence earlier on as the euro benefited from hawkish European Central Bank commentary the over the weekend.

-The pound fell to as low as 87.215 pence per euro EURGBP=D3, taking it back to levels last seen in early 2021.
-It was last down about 0.6% at 87.18 pence per euro.

-Overall sentiment towards the pound remained weak with data on Monday highlighting that the UK economy is showing signs of strain from surging prices.
+But by late Monday trade, sterling was trading at 86.60 pence per euro, a touch firmer on the day Data on Monday highlighted that the UK economy is showing signs of strain from surging prices.
 Britain's gross domestic product grew by 0.2% in July from a month earlier, versus economist expectations for growth of 0.4%.

 "The adjustment for the June bank holiday makes the figures a little difficult to read and we think the Bank of England (BoE) will take more notice of tomorrow's August jobs data for insight into how tight the UK labour market really is," said Chris Turner, global head of markets at ING.